ibm-cloud-docs/vpc/vpn-client-to-site-faqs.md

 {: faq}
 {: support}

-The VPN server is not aware of updates made to a certificate in the certificate manager.
+The VPN server is not aware of updates made to a certificate in Certificate Manager or Secrets Manager.
 You must re-import the certificate with a different CRN, and then update the VPN server with the new certificate CRN.

 ## What information should I provide in an IBM Support case if I need help?
 {: #faq-vpn-server-support-info}
 {: faq}
 {: support}

-What information should I provide if I need support?
-{: shortdesc}

 Supply the following content in your [IBM Support case](/docs/get-support?topic=get-support-open-case):
-{: tsResolve}

 1. Your VPN server ID.
 1. Your VPN client and operating system version.